beginning of content

 Initial symptoms include:

-About half of people who have severe yellow fever will die within 10 to 14 days.
+Many people who develop severe yellow fever die after 10 to 14 days, even with intensive care management.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.